roshansamuel/saras/README.md

 However, the ``blitz`` package will have to be downloaded and installed manually.

-If you do not have the administrator privileges required to install packages using the OS package manager, you can also install them in your home folder.
+If you do not have the administrator privileges required to install packages using the OS package manager, you can install them in your home folder instead.
 This also offers the potential advantage of not disturbing pre-existing packages already installed on the system.
 The steps listed below explain this method of installation.

 That said, libraries like ``cmake``, ``MPICH`` and ``HDF5`` are normally available on most computing systems.
 Please check if these packages are already installed, and if they are, you can skip their installation steps.